stacks-archive/blockstack-android/TUTORIAL.md

     ```kotlin
     private fun onSignIn(userData: UserData) {
-    		userDataTextView.text = "Signed in as ${userData.did}"
+    		userDataTextView.text = "Signed in as ${userData.decentralizedID}"

     		signInButton.isEnabled = false

     }
     ```

-6. Handle sign in requests with an `onNewIntent` function.
+6. Handle sign in requests with an `onNewIntent` function if the activity was already opened when signing in

     Retrieve the authentication token from the custom protocol handler call and send it to the Blockstack session.